 If an agreement cannot be reached, attorneys will have to submit their clients’ arguments to the court.
 Our team of Chicago family law attorneys is well-versed in both these procedures and is ready to assuredly pursue a child custody arrangement that safeguards your role in your child’s life.

 Ready to discuss your child custody concerns?
-Use our online form to request a free initial case evaluation today.
+Use our online form to request a free consultation for prospective clients today.